Home > Companies > Whatnot

 Commerce infrastructure development

 With $8B in annual GMV and more than 20M new accounts created in a single year, Whatnot can evolve beyond a marketplace into a broader commerce infrastructure player.
-The company could develop authentication services for high-value items, financial products for sellers, and inventory management tools.
-These services would increase platform stickiness and boost take rates beyond the current 12.5%.
+The "Bagged & Verified" authentication program signals a move into trust services for high-value categories, and the company could further develop financial products for sellers and inventory management tools to increase platform stickiness and boost take rates beyond the current 12.5%.

 Brand partnerships and retail integration